BircyX/satellite-poverty-prediction-India/README.md

 4. scripts/feature_extract_india_2015.ipynb
 5. scripts/predict_india_2015.ipynb

-For adapting to the India 2015 data, I processed DHS cluster-level wealth indices as the prediction target and extracted annual VIIRS nighttime light intensity as an additional economic signal.
-Using Google Earth Engine, I downloaded cloud-masked Landsat 8 image chips across India and trained a ResNet18 CNN on a simplified wealth classification task.
-The trained network was then used to extract 512-dimensional visual embeddings aggregated at the DHS cluster level.
-In the final stage, Ridge regression models were applied to predict wealth using satellite embeddings alone versus embeddings combined with nighttime lights, evaluated under both random and spatial cross-validation.
-The resulting predictions produce a realistic national-scale poverty map.
+For adapting to the India 2015 data, I used DHS cluster-level wealth as the final prediction target and treated VIIRS nighttime light intensity as a proxy supervision signal to train the CNN.
+Landsat 8 image chips were downloaded from Google Earth Engine with cloud masking, and a ResNet18 model was trained to predict binned nightlight levels, allowing it to learn visual features related to economic development.
+After training, the network was used to extract 512 dimensional embeddings for each image, which were then averaged at the DHS cluster level.
+In the final stage, Ridge regression was applied to predict wealth directly from these learned satellite embeddings, evaluated under both random and spatial cross validation.
+The resulting predictions generate a plausible poverty map that captures broad regional patterns of development across India.

 ---